DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ### Element Naming

 Open the `/src` folder and take a look at its contents.
-These are the elements / views that make up the application.
-Notice that the file names are all hyphenated (ie., `my-app`, `my-view1`, etc.).
+These are the elements and views that make up the application.
+Notice that the file names are hyphenated (ie., `my-app`, `my-view1`).
 This follows the [W3C valid custom element naming spec](https://www.w3.org/TR/custom-elements/#valid-custom-element-name).

-Custom element names must contain _at least one hyphen_.
+> Custom element names must contain _at least one hyphen_.

 The `my-app.html` file contains the main module that renders the other views based on the route (with [`app-route`](https://www.polymer-project.org/1.0/toolbox/routing) and [`iron-pages`](https://elements.polymer-project.org/elements/iron-pages)).
 The name `my-app` suits our purposes so we'll leave it as-is.
 The same goes for `my-icons` and `shared-styles`.
-However, `my-view1` is not a very descriptive name.
-We'll rename these files and in doing so, learn about the other Polymer elements used to display these views.
+However, `my-view1` is not descriptive enough.
+We'll rename these files and in doing so, learn about more Polymer elements.

 ### Renaming HTML Files

 Our app will be composed of the following views:

-1. A home view that lets visitors click a button to display random Chuck Norris quotes.
+1. A homepage that lets visitors click a button to display random Chuck Norris quotes.
-2. A view with a form that lets visitors register or log into the app.
+2. A signup and login page with a form that lets visitors register or log into the app.
-3. A view where authenticated users can click a button to get random, protected Chuck Norris quotes.
+3. A secret quotes page where authenticated users can click a button to get protected Chuck Norris quotes.

-We want to rename the generic starter kit views to  match our planned view structure.
+We'll rename the generic starter kit views to match our planned view structure.
 The `/src` folder currently looks like this:

 ![Polymer starter kit src file structure](file:///Users/kimmaida-auth0/Documents/Auth0/Blog/Polymer/Blog%20Code%20Steps/step%201/rename-files1.jpg)